 Based on the discoveries of American biologists Thomas Cech and Sidney Altman (certain types of RNA can multiply without the help of proteins) Walter Gilbert hypothesizes the RNA World, i.e. first the birth of RNA, then of proteins

 German epidemiologist Andreas Roland Grüntzig dies in a plane crash.
-He had invented angioplasty to expand clogged arteries and thus contributed to saving 15MLN of lives (estimate updated at the beginning of the 21st century).
+He invented angioplasty to expand clogged arteries and thus helped save 15MN of lives (estimate updated at the beginning of the 21st century).

 Whittington lists 22 species of Burgess shale in his category of organisms not found in any Phylum or class of Arthropoda

-Roberta Score (US Antarctis Search for Meteorites Team) finds the ALH84001 meteorite which will turn out to be a fragment of Mars; the meteorite is immediately noticed for its unusual color
+Roberta Score (US Antarctis Search for Meteorites Team) finds the ALH84001 meteorite which will turn out to be a fragment of Mars; the meteorite is immediately noticed for its unusual color.
+In 1996, possible signs of Martian life will be found.
+The initial enthusiasm (supported by President Clinton’s

 American Robert Gallo and Frenchman Luc Montagnier simultaneously announce the discovery of the AIDS virus

-The paleontologist Peter Sheehan of the Milwaukee Public Museum, decides to conduct a systematic search for fossils with 200 volunteers in an area well known and already beaten by fossil hunters: the Hell Creek Formation in Montana; the meticulous research lasts three years and leads
+The paleontologist Peter Sheehan of the Milwaukee Public Museum, decides to conduct a systematic search for fossils with 200 volunteers in an area well known and already trodden by fossil hunters: the Hell Creek Formation in Montana; the meticulous research lasts three years and leads to

 Barry Marshall, a doctor from Perth, Western Australia, finds that many stomach cancers and most ulcers are caused by a bacterium called Helicobacter Pylori